-Read A Book
+1. Read A Book

 Ah!
 This student had been subjected to the “Read A Book” anti-pattern from Kindergarten through 5th grade!
 In this anti-pattern, when a student finishes work quickly, the teacher tells them to go read a book!
 There is no instruction, no challenging questions, no opportunity to discuss with the teacher, and (frankly) no learning — other than what the child teaches themselves.

-Help Another Student
+2. Help Another Student

 Gifted students are not classroom tutors.
-They probably aren’t good at it, nor do they want to do it.
+They probably aren’t good at it nor do they want to do it.

-Do More Problems
+3. Do More Problems

 Lisa Van Gemert calls this “more-firentiation” rather than differentiation.
 It happens when a student finishes quicker than expected and, as

-Discuss In A Group
+4. Discuss In A Group

 I see this one a lot in Language Arts teaching manuals under the “Advanced Learner” section.
-While the rest of the class works on one task, the advanced students get into a group and have an (unsupervised) discussion.
+While the rest of the class works on one task, the advanced students get into a group and have an unsupervised discussion.

 If we’re going to do group work, a teacher needs to be present to raise the thinking, to ask interesting questions, to handle the group dynamics.
 Groups need structure and planning.
-They are not a shortcut to higher-levels of thinking.
+They are not a shortcut to higher levels of thinking.

-Use More Colors
+5. Use More Colors

 Alternate title: do it again, but neater.

 More colors are not differentiation.
-I once heard a teacher say that there was differentiation in her assignment because Jenny made her graphic organizer look like a tree.
-We have to distinguish decoration from differentiation.
+I once heard a teacher say that there was differentiation in her assignment because the student made her graphic organizer “look like a tree.”

 Anti-Patterns Seem Right

-Get creative ideas in your inbox.
+Differentiation information in your inbox.

 I'll send you one or two emails a month to help you better understand and differentiate for gifted students.
 Get free resources now!